In Lismore City, Mining had the highest productivity by industry, generating $411,389 per worker in 2019/20.

 Data are based on a 2016-17 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn more

-The major differences between worker productivity by industries in the Lismore City and New South Wales were:
+The major differences between worker productivity by industries in Lismore City and New South Wales were:

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the Lismore City were for:
+The largest changes in worker productivity by industries between 2014/15 and 2019/20 in Lismore City were for: